Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 mpc-hc64-2016-03-11-16-55-04-92-1038x576.png

 However, the world design also strays into foul territory a little because many of the environments are so clearly a green screen that it diminishes the effect.
 I was surprised to find that, in some ways, Episode I aged better than this, despite being several years older.
-I know that they touched up the physical look of all of the films again for the blu-ray releases, but for some reason, Episode II actually looks worse.
+I know that they touched up the physical look of all of the films again for the Blu-ray releases, but for some reason, Episode II actually looks worse.
 I'm fairly certain that part of the reason is probably just how many sets were actually constructed for each film.
 Episode I was a more old-fashioned film so it likely had more physical sets, while Episode II had more green screen sets, and it clearly shows.

 Regardless, the art design is still as good as ever for a Star Wars film.
 Even though the actors stand out as something separate from the background, the backgrounds are still nice to look at.
-It's too bad it's all wasted on the most boring film the franchise.
+It's too bad it's all wasted on the most boring film in the franchise.

 mpc-hc64-2016-03-11-16-51-01-14-1038x576.png